bbartling/diy-bacnet-server/README.md

-## diy-bacnet-server
+## 🚀 `diy-bacnet-server`

-A lightweight Docker container app that spins up a BACnet/IP server using a simple **CSV file as configuration**, with full **read/write REST API support**.
+A lightweight, containerized **BACnet/IP server** powered by **FastAPI**, designed for rapid development, prototyping, and integration within modern microservice environments.
+This app reads a **CSV configuration file** at startup to define BACnet points and provides a **REST API** for updating and retrieving values.

-It runs using **FastAPI** and is intended to be **hosted on localhost by default**, designed to act as a drop-in BACnet server in a broader microservice architecture — ideal for testing, prototyping, and integration with other Docker-based systems.
+By default, it binds to **localhost**, making it safe for development and ideal for pairing with other Docker apps.
+It has been tested with over **300 BACnet points**, supporting **`POST /update` updates and `GET /read` reads every 4 seconds** without performance issues.

 ---

-## 🧾 CSV Config File Format Expectations
+## 🧾 CSV Configuration Format

-Your configuration CSV should follow this format:
+Place a CSV file in the root directory with the following structure.
+It is parsed at application startup to define the BACnet points exposed by the server.

 ```csv
 Name,Data Address,Units,Commandable